rse-ops/gcp-flask-template/docs/_docs/getting-started/development.md

 You will want to follow the instructions [here](https://cloud.google.com/appengine/docs/standard/python3/building-app/writing-web-service)
 and:

- - create a Google Cloud Project, you can request one at Stanford [here](https://stanford.service-now.com/it_services?id=sc_cat_item&sys_id=fa9f80bddbf05b401df130cf9d96198b)
+ - create a Google Cloud Project.
+Check to see if your institution can make one on your behalf (with possibly reduced rates)
  - install the gcloud command line client and Python3+
  - authenticate on the command line with `gcloud auth application-default login`